h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     }
     ```

-- When final is used with non-primitive variables (Note that non-primitive variables are always references to objects in Java), the members of the referred object can be changed. final for non-primitive variables just mean that they cannot be changed to refer to any other object.
+- When final is used with non-primitive variables (Note that non-primitive variables are always references to objects in Java), the members of the referred object can be changed.
+Final for non-primitive variables just mean that they cannot be changed to refer to any other object.
     ```
     class Test1 {
-        int i = 10;
+        int i = 10; // Notice how this value has not been marked as final.
     }

     public class Test2 {
         public static void main(String args[]) {
-        final Test1 t1 = new Test1();
+        final Test1 t1 = new Test1(); // Now that the value has been assigned, it cannot be changed anymore. t1.i = 30;  // Works because the variable labeled 'i' has not been marked as final.

-        t1.i = 30;  // Works
+        t1 = new Test1(); // DOES NOT WORK because the value of t1 has already been assigned to and it is marked as final.
         }
     }
     ```